davidhildebrand/hildebrand16/Hildebrand16_guide.md

 ![alt text][V3Dp]

 The currently active skeleton or results from searching for a particular neuron or class of neurons (i.e., by annotation) can be added to the 3D viewer by using the drop-down menu and append button in the selection pane.
-Neurons can be added to the 3D view by checking the boxes next to search results, selecting 'Neuron Search 1' in the drop-down menu, and clicking the *Append* button:
+In the search results case, neurons can be added to the 3D view by checking the boxes next to result(s) of interest, selecting 'Neuron Search 1' in the drop-down menu, and clicking the *Append* button:

 ![alt text][STa]